fstar-dev/server-client-for-file/README.md

 # File Server and Client
-A console file server and client application.
 It uses TCP protocol and RSA encryption.

 Supports downloading/uploading/deleting files, creating/deleting directories, listing files & directories on the server and getting the server time.